pranphy/compton/cmake/README.md

-## Remoll CMake configuration files
+## Compton CMake configuration files

 The files in this directory are structured as follows:
 - `cmake/modules` contains modules loaded by compton during building, i.e. find_package